Ultimate Guide to Semantic SEO

 👉Using Topic Relevant Quotes using Quotes HTML

-Quoting content from an external source generally doesn’t hurt SEO.
-Instead quotes help in adding value to your content.
+Quoting content from external sources generally does not harm SEO; in fact, it can add significant value to your content.

-An SEO friendly way to do this is using the inline quotation tag <q>.
+An SEO-friendly way to implement this is by using the inline quotation tag <q>.

 👉N-Gram

-N-Gram is a measurement process which is used to determine the weightage of Keywords in a document.
-It basically tells us how many times a sequence of n words is repeated in our list.
+N-Gram is a technique used to measure the significance of keywords within a document.
+It shows how often a sequence of n words appears in the text.

 👉How does it Work?